-To wrap up the month of May we are highlighting the benefits of Citrus.
-We think Mother nature really knocked it out of the ball park when she created these little gems; Lemons, Limes, Oranges, Tangerines and Grapefruit.
+We are highlighting the benefits of Citrus.
+I think Mother nature really knocked it out of the ball park when she created these little gems; Lemons, Limes, Oranges, Tangerines and Grapefruit.

 Where I live, Citrus fruits are celebrated.
 Florida’s citrus farms are scattered throughout the Sunshine state and many are still producing some of the best Orange and Grapefruit juice I have ever had.
 We all know the letter “C” in Citrus stands for Vitamin C, but what other benefits are there?
 Check out the list below and you will learn there is more to these gems than meets the eye!

 Besides Vitamin C, Citrus contains limonene, which is thought to inhibit breast cancer.
 Citrus fruits contain antioxidants which are anti-cancer properties.
 Red grapefruit is high in cancer-fighting lycopene.
 Oranges are a good source of choline, which improves mental functioning.